Traveling to Rome and wondering where to eat and how to find truly good Italian food in Rome?

 2. Eat what locals eat

-3. Don’t eat at the restaurants near the main tourist sights
+3. Don’t eat at the restaurants near the main tourist landmarks

-Don’t eat at the restaurants at the Pantheon, Piazza Navona, etc. They are usually much more expensive, the service is bad as they expect high turnover, and the food is usually warmed up and not made when you order.
+If you want to find some really good food at decent prices in Rome, try not to eat at the restaurants at the Pantheon, Piazza Navona, etc. They are usually much more expensive, the service is often bad because they expect high turnover, and the food is usually warmed up and not made when you order.